Ebrahim Raisi: Foreign policy

 After the fall of Kabul to the Taliban, Raisi stated on 16 August that the withdrawal of American forces from Afghanistan offered a chance for stabilising the country, which Iran would support.
 He also called on all parties to form an inclusive government.
 On 4 September, he urged that elections be held to elect a new Afghan government as soon as possible.
-On 18 September, he stated that Iran will not allow establishment of any terrorist group, including the Islamic State, along its border with Afghanistan and use it for attacks on other nations.
-In addition, he called on Taliban to form an inclusive government.
+On 18 September, he stated that Iran will not allow the establishment of any terrorist group, including the Islamic State, along its border with Afghanistan and use it for attacks on other nations.
+In addition, he called on the Taliban to form an inclusive government.

-In April 2022, Raisi warned that Israel will be targeted by his country's armed forces if it makes "the slightest move" against Iran.
-During an interview in September of that year, he denounced the Abraham Accords, called Israel a "false regime" and questioned whether the Holocaust happened.
+In April 2022, Raisi warned that Israel would be targeted by his country's armed forces if it made "the slightest move" against Iran.
+During an interview in September of that year, he denounced the Abraham Accords and called Israel a "false regime".
+Raisi threatened major Israeli cities, including Tel Aviv and Haifa, and stated that the only solution to the Israeli-Palestinian conflict is the establishment of a Palestinian state "from the river to the sea".

 Raisi said that his government's priority in the meeting with Syrian President Bashar al-Assad was to strengthen strategic ties between Iran and Syria.

 He criticized the Saudi-led blockade of Yemen and called for a ceasefire.

-In March 2022, according to Foreign Policy, Raisi pledged alliance in favor of Russia when the conflict surrounding the Russo-Ukrainian War started.
+In March 2022, according to Foreign Policy, Raisi pledged an alliance in favor of Russia when the Russian invasion of Ukraine started.

-Negotiations with the U.S. over the Joint Comprehensive Plan of Action (JCPOA) have continued to be stalled under Raisi. with him accusing the Americans of "delaying and dragging their feet".
+Negotiations with the U.S. over the Joint Comprehensive Plan of Action (JCPOA) have continued to be stalled under Raisi, with him accusing the Americans of "delaying and dragging their feet".

-Between 14-17 February 2023, Raisi visited China and met Chinese leader Xi Jinping.
+Between 14 and 17 February 2023, Raisi visited China and met Chinese leader Xi Jinping.
 During the meeting, the two countries signed 20 cooperation agreements and agreed to boost relations.
 Following the talks, Saudi Arabia and Iran agreed to restore diplomatic ties cut in 2016 on 10 March after a deal brokered between the two countries by China following secret talks in Beijing.

+Raisi praised Hamas' 7 October attacks on Israel, stating that these actions would lead to the demise of Israel.
+He condemned Israel's actions in the Gaza Strip during the Gaza war and accused Israel of committing genocide against Palestinians in Gaza "with the support of the United States and certain European countries."
+In January 2024, he predicted that the Israel-Hamas war would result in "Israel's destruction."

+Raisi canceled a trip to Geneva in December 2023 due to accusations against him regarding his role in the torture and murder of prisoners in 1988, for which he could face arrest.